mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 \overbrace{\frac{1}{N}}^{\frac{1}{\text{population size}}}.
 $$
 We defined $F(a)$ to be the probability of a cell reaching an age $a$ or greater.
-For a cell to reach an age $a + da$ we can then write
+For a cell to reach an age $a + da$, we can then write
 $$
 F(a + da) = \int_{a + da}^{\infty} f(\xi) d\xi
 = \int_a^{\infty} f(\xi) d\xi - \int_a^{a + da} f(\xi) d\xi.
 $$
-We can approximate the second term on the right hand side to be
+We can approximate the second term on the right-hand side to be
 $$
 \int_a^{a + da} f(\xi) d\xi \approx f(a) da,
 $$